Improved decision making with similarity based machine learning: Applications in chemistry: Results

-and to obtain $\rho$ and $d_{id}$ we fit for each $N_{max}$ through the steepest slope of the average nearest neighbour curve in Fig.~\ref{fig:toy}C. Fig.~\ref{fig:toy}D shows the resulting density $\rho$ to increase linearly with larger pool-sizes $N_{max}$.
-Interestingly, our calculated $d_{id}$ effectively underestimates the respective formal dimensionality of 1D and 2D for the harmonic oscillator, as well as for the Rosenbrock case (Fig.~\ref{fig:toy}D).
-Our analysis indicates that edge artifacts introduced through the fixed function boundaries, as depicted in Fig.~\ref{fig:toy}A, contribute to this effect: Queries that are close to the boundary will have less neighbours when increasing the distance radius than queries in the center, leading to an underestimated $d_{id}$ (see SI, Fig.~1).
+Fig.~\ref{fig:toy}D shows the resulting density $\rho$ to increase linearly with larger pool-sizes $N_{max}$.
+Interestingly, our calculated $d_{id}$ effectively underestimates the respective formal dimensionality of 1D and 2D for the harmonic oscillator and Rosenbrock function (Fig.~\ref{fig:toy}D).
+Our analysis indicates that edge artifacts introduced through the fixed function boundaries, as depicted in Fig.~\ref{fig:toy}A, contribute to this effect: Queries that are close to the boundary will have less neighbours when increasing the distance radius than queries in the center, leading to an underestimated $d_{id}$ (see SI, Fig.~S1).
 Given an infinite space and perfectly centered points, the formal $d_{id}$ can be recovered.
-We note that other nearest neighbour and maximum likelihood $d_{id}$ estimations are possible, but can suffer from negative bias through edge effects in higher dimensions.\cite{Facco2017, mle_id} Having introduced the concept of SML and learning curves on mathematical toy functions, we will now apply SML to learning quantum properties of chemical compounds.
+We note that other nearest neighbour or maximum likelihood $d_{id}$ estimations\cite{PhysRevLett.130.067401, Majumdar2016, amsaleg2015estimating, pettis1979intrinsic} are possible, but can suffer from negative bias through edge effects in higher dimensions\cite{Facco2017, mle_id}.
+Having introduced the concept of SML and learning curves on mathematical toy functions, we will now apply SML to learning quantum properties of chemical compounds.